 5. FX currency deficits on CFD trading P&L

-Most CFD brokers these days will have your account in one currency and do automatic currency conversions into that currency when you have a different currency P&L.
+Most CFD brokers will have your account in one currency and do automatic currency conversions into that currency when you have a different currency P&L.

 But your broker may have a treasury cost to running a book in multiple currencies and will charge accordingly.